-Your call to action should clear, simple and focused.
-Get people to the next step, give them an idea of what to expect and make their first experience with your product or service a positive one.
+Welcome emails are one of the most important emails in the customer onboarding journey.
+Use your welcome email to guide new customers to the next step – giving them an idea of what to expect will help make their first experience with your product or service a positive one.

 Settings expectations is always a good idea.
 If people expect to hear from you every day, they’ll be disappointed if you only email twice a week.
 And if you promise to email weekly, they’ll be annoyed if you send multiple messages each week.

-If your app requires that users download something, it’s imperative that they do so as soon as possible.
-Otherwise, what value are they getting from your product?
-If the free trial period goes by without a download, you can pretty much guarantee they don’t convert into a paying customer.
+If your product requires new customers to make a download or install, it’s imperative that they do so early in the journey so that they can gain value from it.
+If the free trial period goes by without a download, you can pretty much guarantee they won’t convert into a paying customer.

 Sqwiggle keeps it simple by encouraging users to start using the app right away.

 Personal welcome emails are a great way to start a conversation with new customers.
 Take the opportunity to find out what they hope to achieve from using your product so you can point them in the right direction.
 This is valuable feedback that can be used to inform or improve your automated onboarding campaign.

 When creating automated personal welcome emails, it’s important to consider the timing of when they delivered.
 An automated message sent 30 seconds after someone signs up, at 3am in your timezone doesn’t exactly look personal.
 Vero’s timezone scheduling makes it easy to ensure emails are delivered at the optimal time for each of your customers.

 In nine short sentences, AnyPerk founder Taro Fukuyama introduces you to the service, tells you where to get started and extends an offer for assistance.
 It’s succinct and very effective.